gabo1208/eventing-rabbitmq/amqp091-spec-draft.md

 #### 3.1.3.
 Metadata Headers

-All [CloudEvents][ce] attributes with exception of datacontenttype MUST be individually mapped to and from the [AMQP 0-9-1 section 3.1][amqp091] section.
+All [CloudEvents][ce] attributes with exception of datacontenttype MUST be individually mapped to and from the [AMQP 0-9-1 Section 3.1][amqp091] section.
 CloudEvents extensions that define their own attributes MAY define a secondary mapping to AMQP 0-9-1 properties for those attributes, also in different message sections, especially if specific attributes or their names need to align with AMQP 0-9-1 features or with other specifications that have explicit AMQP 0-9-1 header bindings.
 However, they MUST also include the previously defined primary mapping.
 An extension specification that defines a secondary mapping rule for AMQP 0-9-1, and any revision of such a specification, MUST also define explicit mapping rules for all other protocol bindings that are part of the CloudEvents core at the time of the submission or revision.